Services

 A pure Greenfield project is quite rare these days, you frequently end up interacting or updating some amount of existing code or enabling integrations.
 Some examples of Greenfield software development include: building a website or app from scratch, setting up a new data center, or even implementing a new rules engine.

 Brownfield software development refers to the development and deployment of a new software system in the presence of existing or legacy software systems.
-Brownfield development usually happens when you want to develop or improve upon an existing application, and compels you to work with previously created code.
+Brownfield application development usually happens when you want to develop or improve upon an existing application, and compels you to work with previously created code.

 Therefore, any new software architecture must consider and coexist with systems already in place – so as to enhance existing functionality or capability.
-Examples of Brownfield software development include: adding a new module to an existing enterprise system, integrating a new feature to software that was developed earlier, or upgrading code to enhance the functionality of an app.
+Examples of Brownfield development include: adding a new module to an existing enterprise system, integrating a new feature to software that was developed earlier, or upgrading code to enhance the functionality of an app.

 On the other hand, Brownfield projects are often built on a more stable infrastructure with confirmed business processes; therefore, they are less prone to risk.
 However, a substantial proportion of development effort is spent on understanding and integrating with the existing business landscape rather than delivering value.
 With Brownfield development too, the best way to ensure success is by using an iterative approach to refine existing logical and physical architecture and accelerate development, improve product quality, and minimize defects.

 Although no one approach is better than the other, depending on whether you want to develop a new product from scratch or improve the functionality of an existing product, you need to choose the right approach for the best outcome.
+No matter how you settle on a Brownfield or Greenfield development approach, ensure you’re keeping your organization’s greatest needs in mind every step of the way.

 Contact Synoptek to learn how our software product development services can shorten product lifecycles by up to 40%.